 The Kendall Project

 This keeper-directed project, which is funded exclusively by donations, rescues Great Apes from unnatural and unsuitable situations, such as those where they are confined as pets or "actors" for the entertainment industry.
 The Kendall Project moves rescued animals to appropriate retirement settings that provide for the animals’ physical, psychological and social well-being.
 The Kendall Project also funds educational initiatives that advocate for the humane treatment of these animals.
+Please click here to make an online donation in support of The Kendall Project.

 The Zoo’s plants define the animals’ habitats, beautify the landscape, buffer the exhibits, provide shelter and shade for animals and visitors and create a setting that seems more like a park than a zoo.
 These plants, and the Zoo’s endangered plant programs and greenhouses, depend on Zoo Society donors and supporters to fund their needs.